 Stock Image From Unsplash

-There are principles for capturing people’s attention online with images.
+There are principles for capturing people’s attention online with social media images.

 “We’re living at a time when attention is the new currency.
 Those who insert themselves into as many channels as possible look set to capture the most value. ” said Pete Cashmore, Founder of mashable.com.

 Pete has a great point.
 But it is better to focus on fewer channels and get them right than spread yourself too thin and do nothing well.
-Whatever social platforms you choose to focus on, here are some tips to make the most of your graphics and posts…
+Whatever social platforms you choose to focus on, here are some tips to make the most of your social media images, graphics and posts…

 Stay On Brand